asadsarwar261/Life-Skill/learning-process.md

 - Deconstruct the skill
 - Learn enough to self correct
 - Remove barriers to practice
 - Practice for at least 20 hours

+### Q5: What are some of the actions you can take going forward to improve your learning process?

+**Ans:**